MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 * The `-p` is for port mapping.
 We map the default Postgres port to the same port in the host.
 * The last argument is the image name and tag.
 We run the official `postgres` image on its version `13`.

-Once the container is running, we can log into our database with [pgcli](https://www.pgcli.com/) with the following command:
+The [pgcli](https://www.pgcli.com/) client is an interactive command-line interface for Postgres.
+Once the Docker container is running, we can log into our database through pgcli with the following command:

 ```bash
 pgcli -h localhost -p 5432 -u root -d ny_taxi